 Phil Taylor grew up in the 1960s, in an all-white church in the Deep South.
 I can identify.
 Phil writes of his experience, "I don't know how we missed it.
-While King marched on Selma and an entire race cried out for justice, I heard sermons against rock and roll, the Beatles, mini-skirts, and long hair -but I never heard them mention racism, injustice, intolerance, hatred, and bigotry.
+While King marched on Selma and an entire race cried out for justice, I heard sermons against rock and roll, the Beatles, mini-skirts, and long hair but I never heard them mention racism, injustice, intolerance, hatred, and bigotry.
 Those are the things God hates."

 Churches have always had a penchant for missing the forest for the trees.
 We fail to see the obvious.
-As Jesus said "we strain at a gnat and swallow a camel."

-God, please open our eyes!
+As Jesus said "(we) strain at a gnat and swallow a camel."
+God, please open our eyes to what really matters!

 Verse 18 tells us, "For he who serves Christ in these things is acceptable to God and approved by men.
 Therefore let us pursue the things which make for peace and the things by which one may edify another."

-You've confused your priorities if you hurt a brother just to flaunt a freedom or to make a statement.

-Our priority should always be the building up and the encouraging of one another.
-Remember, loving a brother is always more important than proving a point.
+You've confused your priorities if you hurt a brother just to flaunt a freedom or make a statement.
+Building up one other should be our top concern.
+Hey, loving a brother is always more important than proving a point.

 Verse 20, "Do not destroy the work of God for the sake of food."
-God's mission in the world is to save souls and grow believers, not indulge selfish Christians who care more about making a point than helping folks grow.
-Our fellowship is as precious as our freedom.
+God's mission in the world is to save souls and grow faith, not indulge the whims of selfish Christians.
+Our fellowship is as vital as our freedom.

-The great preacher, Charles Spurgeon, used to enjoy a good cigar.
+The great preacher, Charles Spurgeon, had the habit of enjoying a good cigar.
 For a time he was quite proud of the fact he smoked cigars.
 Once, he was questioned about his smoking.
 He replied, "I never smoke in excess."
 When asked what constituted "excess," he facetiously replied, "Never more than two at a time."

-Spurgeon felt at liberty to light up a stogy, until one day he saw a billboard advertisement for cigars, which read, "Smoke the brand that Spurgeon smokes."

-From that day onward he laid them down and never smoked another cigar.
-He didn't want a believer to become addicted to a vice because of his example.
+Spurgeon felt at liberty to light up a stogy, until one day he saw a billboard ad for cigars.
+It read, "Smoke the brand that Spurgeon smokes."
+He was appalled.
+From that day onward he laid down his cigars and never smoked again.
+He didn't want another saint to become addicted to a vice because of his example.

 Paul sums it up in vs 20, "All things indeed are pure, but it is evil for the man who eats with offense.
 It is good neither to eat meat nor drink wine nor do anything by which your brother stumbles or is offended or is made weak.
 Do you have faith?
 Have it to yourself before God."
-If you feel the freedom to do a thing that causes a brother to stumble; then keep it to yourself.
+If because of your faith you feel free to do a thing that causes a brother to stumble; then keep it to yourself.
 You're not free to flaunt that freedom.